urbanairship/java-library/docs/index.rst

 APIErrorDetails
 ===============

-The APIErrorDetails object contains information on errors for requests that are syntactically valid but are otherwise malformed.
-For example, setting the platform value for a PushPayload to include both DeviceType.IOS and DeviceType.ANDROID but only providing a single IOSDevicePayloadf for the notification would be an error.
+The ``APIErrorDetails`` object contains information on errors for requests that are syntactically valid but are otherwise malformed.
+For example, setting the platform value for a ``PushPayload`` to include both ``DeviceType.IOS and DeviceType.ANDROID but only providing a single IOSDevicePayload for the notification would result in an error.

 .. code-block:: json